 In recent months, the CEOs of leading AI companies have grown increasingly confident about rapid progress:

-OpenAI’s CEO shifted from saying in November 2024 he expects “the rate of progress we’ve made over the last three years continues” to declaring just one month later “we are now confident we know how to build AGI as we have traditionally understood it.”
+OpenAI’s Sam Altman: Shifted from saying in November “the rate of progress continues” to declaring in January “we are now confident we know how to build AGI”

-Even Google DeepMind’s more cautious CEO shifted from saying “as soon as 10 years” in the autumn, to “I think we’re probably three to five years away” by January.
+Google DeepMind’s Demis Hassabis: Changed from “as soon as 10 years” in autumn to “probably three to five years away” by January.

 What explains the shift?
-Could they be right, or is this just hype?
-Could we really have Artificial General Intelligence (AGI) by 2028?
+Is it just hype?
+Or could we really have Artificial General Intelligence (AGI) by 2030?

 In this article, I look at what’s driven recent progress, estimate how far those drivers can continue, and explain why they’re likely to continue for at least four more years.